BestTimesToVisit.com Logo

 Taxis

-Tip:Most drivers don't speak much English, so have your destination written in Japanese or on a map.
-Doors open and close automatically – don't try to operate them yourself!
+Tip:Have your destination written in Japanese or show a map on your phone, as not all drivers speak English.
+Doors open and close automatically – don't try to do it yourself.
 Tipping is not customary and can even be considered rude.
+Use apps like 'GO' (formerly JapanTaxi) or 'Uber' (which often dispatches local taxis) for booking and payment.

-These boats offer a unique perspective of Tokyo, cruising along the Sumida River between Asakusa and Hinode Pier (near Hamarikyu Gardens and Odaiba).
-It's a relaxing way to see the city skyline and iconic bridges.
+These offer a unique perspective of Tokyo, cruising along the Sumida River and Tokyo Bay.
+They connect areas like Asakusa, Odaiba, and Hamarikyu Gardens, providing a relaxing break from the bustling city streets.

 Bicycle Rental